-If they didn’t really meet the risen Christ – if they really didn’t believe he was raised from the dead, is it likely they each would have kept up their delusion or charade, all the way to their own persecutions, and ultimately, their deaths?
+If they didn’t really meet the risen Christ – if they didn’t actually believe he was raised from the dead, is it likely they each would have kept up their delusion or charade, all the way to their own persecutions, and ultimately, their deaths?
 One historian commented that if the disciples didn’t truly believe Jesus was raised from the dead, then the Christian faith would be nothing more than a dead folk religion of the first century.

 He Can Transform Us, Too

 But he lives!
 And just as the disciples believed, and just as our hymn proclaims, “We serve a risen Savior, he’s in the world today.”

 The resurrection of Jesus Christ means that those of us who live two thousand years after the fact can still be in a relationship with him today.
 It means he’s not dead, but alive!
 The same risen Christ who transformed Paul and the other disciples can transform us today.

 The resurrection of Jesus Christ means we can have hope in the midst of trials, suffering, sorrow, despair, and pain.